appacademy-starters/algorithms-insertion-sort-starter/README.md

 5. Insert the value
 6. Repeat until list is sorted

-This is a description of how the Selection Sort works (and is also in the code file).
+This is a description of how the Insertion Sort works (and is also in the code file).

 ```